huertan/Reading-Comp-PCA-Machine/README.md

 # Reading-Comp-PCA-Machine
+This analysis used a principle component analysis and a machine learning approach to determine if variables related to word reading, language comprehension and executive function predicted reading comprehension of 8-12 year-old readers.
+R was used for all analysis, specifically the tidyvrse, ggplot2, caret and psych packages.
 For access to data, please contact me at natalie.huerta@vanderbilt.edu.